 There are no known projects other than Wurm, that notch worked on during this year.

 Competition in January 2005.
-It was a Sonic game with stolen sprites.
-Some of the code was based on Stark.
+It is a Sonic game with "stolen sprites".
+Some of the code is based on Stark.
 You can read the original thread here.
 It later mutated into a voxel game engine, as said

 here.
 Notch forgot to make a backup of the racer source